TofuBytesDEV/TelamonMoon/README.md

 # Telamon

 #### Description:
 Telamon is an import of a classic mansion map from the game, ROBLOX.
 Beware, although the mansion may appear small on the exterior, it is a vast network of rooms.
-Those who explore them can end up walking away, but know you are also not the only salvagers...
+Those who explore them can end up walking away with higher valued scraps, but know you are also not the only salvagers...
 It's advised to play this with friends.

 #### Difficulty: S (Similar to Rend)